laugarza/Python_basics/Python guide.md

 **bool**, or **boolean**: a type to represent logical values.
 Can only be True or False (the capitalization is important!).

 ### Convert types:
-explicitly convert the types of your variables.
+Convert the types of your variables.
 More specifically, you'll need str(), to convert a value into a string. str(savings), for example, will convert the float savings to a string.

 Similar functions such as int(), float() and bool() will help you convert Python values into any type.